readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

     `Comparison with GitHub Pages <https://about.readthedocs.com/comparisons/github-pages/>`__
         On our website, we have a list of common tasks that developers and DevOps teams have to solve themselves on a generic CI.

-Simply put, the role of a *dedicated documentation platform* is to offer a compelling set of features that documentation projects and their organizations or communities need.

-Read the Docs does exactly this in two versions:
+Read the Docs has two separate platforms:
 |org_brand| and |com_brand|. :ref:`Read more about their differences <com_org_differences>`.

 ..
 Keeping this list commented out for now.